thomashoanghuy/Dunder-Mifflin-database-SQL/SQL Notes.md

-2) For MySQL, when you wanna search by texts, DO NOT use "=" , use LIKE and '% <insert text> %' SELECT * FROM table WHERE name = '%Thao%' if you wanna use "=" , you must indicate the table ( for example:   <table name>.name = "Thomas" )
+2) For MySQL, when you wanna search by texts, DO NOT use "=" , use LIKE and '% <insert text> %' SELECT * FROM table WHERE name LIKE '%Thao%'

+Or SELECT * FROM table WHERE name IN ('Thomas' , 'Thao' , 'Michael' ) #searching multiple strings if you wanna use "=" , you must indicate the table ( for example:   <table name>.name = "Thomas" )

+3) TIMESTAMP On SQL
+SELECT TIMESTAMP ('2022-03-12' , '13:05:12') #convert string to timestamp to be selected In PostgreSQL, SELECT * FROM table.time WHERE time >= '2022-03-12' #u can be more direct